• Skip to main content

 This recipe makes 8 waffles.

-Step 1 - Preheat your waffle iron.
+Step One: Preheat your waffle iron.

 Mixing ingredients together for the mochi waffle batter.